 Category III wetlands of less than one acre may be altered if the applicant demonstrate that the wetland will be restored, enhanced, or replaced with a wetland area of equivalent or greater function.
 If an on-site solution does not exist to restore, enhance, or replace a wetland in its existing condition, the City may authorize an off-site mitigation location within the same sub-basin.

 The applicant has proposed to fill approximately 2,000 square feet of wetland area and approximately 3,800 square of wetland buffer area.
-Further the applicant has not demonstrated that proposed on-site mitigation will result in no net loss of on-site wetland and buffer functions.
+The applicant has not demonstrated that proposed on-site mitigation will result in no net loss of on-site wetland and buffer functions.
 The proposed alterations to the wetland and wetland buffer, and the failure to comply with wetland mitigation requirements require the approval of a reasonable use exception.

 MICC 19.16.010 Reasonable Use.

-In evaluating Reasonable use, the decision maker must balance the public’s interests against the owners interests by considering the nature of the harm the regulation is intended to prevent, the availability of alternative measures, and the reasonable use of the property remaining and the economic loss borne by the property owner.
+In evaluating reasonable use, the decision maker must balance the public’s interests against the owners interests by considering the nature of the harm the regulation is intended to prevent, the availability of alternative measures, and the reasonable use of the property remaining and the economic loss borne by the property owner.